Claude Opus 4.5Batch 1

 "Schrödinger says the chromosomes contain the information to specify the future organism and the means to execute it and that's not true.
 The chromosomes contain the information to specify the future organisation and a description of the means to implement, but not the means themselves."

-Von Neumann's automaton theory made this clear: self-reproduction requires:
+'s automaton theory made this clear: self-reproduction requires:

 1. 1A machine A that can build from instructions